briar/briar/briar-headless/README.md

 # Briar REST API

-This is a headless Briar client that exposes a REST API with an integrated HTTP server instead of a traditional user interface.
+This is a headless Briar peer that exposes a REST API with an integrated HTTP server instead of a traditional user interface.
-You can use this API to script the client behavior or to develop your own user interface for it.
+You can use this API to script the peer behavior or to develop your own user interface for it.

 ## How to use

-The REST API client comes as a `jar` file and needs a Java Runtime Environment (JRE) that supports at least Java 8.
+The REST API peer comes as a `jar` file and needs a Java Runtime Environment (JRE) that supports at least Java 8.
 It currently works only on GNU/Linux operating systems.

-You can start the client (and its API server) like this:
+You can start the peer (and its API server) like this:

     $ java -jar briar-headless/build/libs/briar-headless.jar